xiaoyunao/xiaoyunao.github.io/_pages/about.md

 For more info
 ------
-My office is located in Room A449 at the National Astronomical Observatories, CAS.
+My office is located at A449, NAOC.
 Feel free to visit if you would like to discuss any of these topics!